Full breakfast: England

-A full breakfast in England can include bubble and squeak, but this is rare.

-In the North Midlands, fried or grilled oatcakes sometimes replace fried bread.
+Vegetarian or vegan alternatives can be made or are available in cafes and restaurants.
+Meat alternative sausages and bacon may often be used, with either scrambled tofu or egg substitutes.
+The role of the mushroom and tomatoes is generally larger in these versions.

 Ireland

 In Ireland, brown soda bread, fried potato farls, white pudding and boxty are often included.

 The "breakfast roll", consisting of elements of the full breakfast served in a French roll, has become popular in Ireland due to the fact it can be easily eaten on the way to school or work.
 The breakfast roll is available from many petrol stations and corner shops throughout Ireland.

 Ulster

-In Ulster, the northern province in Ireland, the "Ulster fry" variant is popular throughout most of the province (chiefly in Northern Ireland and parts of County Donegal), where it is eaten not only at breakfast time but throughout the day.
+In Northern Ireland, the "Ulster fry" variant is popular throughout most of the province, where it is eaten not only at breakfast time but throughout the day.
 Typically it will include soda bread farls and potato bread.

 Scotland

-Distinctively Scottish elements of the full breakfast include Scottish style or Stornoway black pudding, Lorne sausage (sometimes called "square sausage" for its traditional shape), Ayrshire middle bacon and tattie scones.
+In Scotland there are some distinctively Scottish elements of the full breakfast which include Scottish style or Stornoway black pudding, Lorne sausage (sometimes called "square sausage" for its traditional shape), Ayrshire middle bacon and tattie scones.
 Occasionally haggis, white pudding, fruit pudding or oatcakes are included.

 Early editions of Brewer's Dictionary of Phrase and Fable referred to a Scotch breakfast as "a substantial breakfast of sundry sorts of good things to eat and drink".